JenniferR326/streaming/README.md

 # Features

-A responsive design that adapts to different screen sizes.
+A responsive design that adapts to different screen sizes

-Information about the streaming service's features and benefits.
+Information about the streaming service's features and benefits

-Pricing information for different subscription plans.
+Pricing information for different subscription plans

-A contact section with links to FAQs, investor relations, and more.
+A contact section with links to FAQs, investor relations, and more

-A footer with additional links and contact information.
+A footer with additional links and contact information

 # Usage